 World MasterCard (with annual fee)

-This is their their consumer card.
-The annual fee is $59, which is lower than most airline credit cards.
+The annual fee is $69, which is lower than most airline credit cards.
 You earn 1 mile per $1 spent on regular purchases and 2 miles per dollar on Frontier ticket purchases.
-So basically you are earning double the rewards as their other card.
+So basically you are doubling what you’d earn on the no-annual-fee card.
 Another benefit it comes with is that you can redeem companion tickets for 5,000 fewer miles.

 The two Frontier Airlines business cards:

 No annual fee business card: The rewards on this one are the same as the no annual fee consumer Frontier Airlines card.

-$49.00 annual fee business card: The rewards are the same as the consumer version MasterCard, but this one has an annual fee that’s $10 cheaper.
+$69 annual fee business card: The rewards are the same as the consumer version MasterCard.

 Should you apply for a Frontier Airlines MasterCard or not?

 I think Frontier is a great airline, especially if you live near their main hub in Denver.
 However I’m having a very hard time justifying the first version (the one with no annual fee).
 Simply put, if you want a no-annual-fee travel card, there are a lot of better options on the market such as the VentureOne card.

-The $59 version from Frontier is probably the only one worth considering.
-But I’m picky about paying fees and given the lack or benefits and low rewards that come with it, it’s not exactly impressing me.
+The $69 version from Frontier is probably the only one worth considering.
+But I’m picky about paying fees and given the lack or benefits (no free checked bags, for example), it’s not exactly impressing me.

 Over the past few years a number of non-branded travel cards have hit the market that are pretty enticing.
 They earn you points/miles that you can spend on any airfare purchase.
 My favorite among these are the Chase Sapphire Preferred and the American Express Premier Rewards Gold.
 The drawback is they have annual fees, so you must consider whether the benefits make sense for your needs and spending patterns.
 You can go here to see my reviews and suggested sign-up offers.